Notice of Privacy Practices

 For example: Members of the clinical staff, the risk or quality improvement manager, or members of the quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
 This information will then be used in an effort to continually improve the quality and effectiveness of the healthcare and service we provide.
 We may use health information to review our treatment and services and to evaluate the performance of our staff in caring for you.

 There are some services provided in our organization through contracts with business associates.
-Examples include reference laboratories and health insurance companies.
+Examples include reference laboratories.
 When these services are contracted, we may disclose your health information to our business associates so that they can perform the job we have asked them to do.
 We require these associates to agree that they will protect the privacy of your health information in the same manner that we do.
-We require these associates to agree that they will protect the privacy of your health information in the same manner that we do.
-Images and reports of x-ray tests performed at UHS, including those ordered by clinicians outside of UHS, are shared with the ordering clinician and are scanned into your electronic health record at UHS.
+Images and reports of x-ray tests performed at University Health Services, including those ordered by clinicians outside of University Health Services, are shared with the ordering clinician and are scanned into your electronic health record at University Health Services.

-We may use and disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at UHS.
+We may use and disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at University Health Services.

 We may use and disclose health information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.